 Over the past few decades, inverters have become a popular technology.
 The great interest in optimizing and improving the efficiency of inverters is justified by the continuous demand for their use in various industry sectors, such as electric drives, power systems, and renewable energy systems.
-One of the goals of this research effort is to develop and experimentally test an electronic switching technique that allows the control of the inverter to produce input signals with reduced harmonic content, regardless of their ratings, configurations, types, and load conditions.
+One of the goals of this research effort is to develop and experimentally test electronic key-switching techniques that allow the control of inverters to produce input signals with reduced harmonic content, regardless of their ratings, configurations, types, and load conditions.
 Several inverter-switching techniques have been described in the literature and have been developed and tested to support both single-phase and three-phase inverters [1,2].

 Devices such as voltage and current converters are now able to control and power a variety of devices operating in the power range of hundreds of kW and more.
 These devices have to fulfil definite and diversified requirements which implies diversified purposes and methods of electric energy conversion.
 There are many industrial applications e.g. uninterruptible power supplies (UPS) or distributed power generation systems, where the essential demand is to generate 50 or 60 Hz sinusoidal voltage waveforms.
-The quality of generated waveforms, especially the Total Harmonic Distortion factor (THD), should comply with appropriate standards [3, 4].
+The quality of generated waveforms, especially the Total Harmonic Distortion factor (THD), should comply with appropriate standards.
+In many devices like UPSs, active filters, or voltage regulators in electric energy grids, the most important features are high-quality output waveforms, output stability, and efficiency of the device [3, 4].
 Similar requirements are to be fulfilled in converters applied in renewable energy systems.

-Using modulation techniques, we can control the electronic switches to get the desired amplitude and frequency.
-Pulse width modulation (PWM) is a switching technique used with inverters.
-The most popular PWM modifications are sinusoidal pulse width modulation (SPWM), random pulse width modulation (RPWM), and space vector modulation (SVM).
-The main problem resulting from the use of PWM is the problem of higher harmonics, which can lead to damage to the inverter, noise, motor failure, increase in torque pulsation, or increase in motor temperature and shorten its life [2].
-The features, performance, drawbacks, and limitations of the VSI inverter have been largely recognized and verified in practice [5].
+Pulse width modulation (PWM) is a key technique used with inverters.
+PWM is used to switch and operate inverters and controlled converters to produce higher-quality output voltages and currents for various loads.
+Using modulation techniques, we can control the electronic keys to get the desired amplitude and frequency.
+To date, several modifications to the typical PWM technique have been proposed.
+The most popular PWM modifications are sinusoidal pulse width modulation (SPWM), random pulse width modulation (RPWM) and space vector modulation (SVM).
+The main problem resulting from the use of PWM is the problem of higher harmonics, which can lead to damage to the inverter, noise, motor failure, increase in torque pulsation or increase in motor temperature and shorten its life [2].

+The features, performance, drawbacks, and limitations of the VSI inverter have been largely recognized and verified in practice.
+Latest achievements in power semiconductor technology permit it to work with higher frequency but fast switching accompanying the PWM control causes power losses in switching elements thus cutting inverter efficiency down [5].

 Recently, multilevel inverters have emerged as a new and very important class of converters.
+Thanks to their promising performance, multilevel inverters are becoming more and more an alternative to conventional two-level inverters.
 They permit us to overcome the problem of limited power and shape output waveforms.
+As a result, many multilevel converters have been applied in the industry.

 The development of multilevel converters comprises a novel area of research for new topologies, control strategies, and theory.
 Producing the required voltage or current waveforms is possible in many ways: e.g. sinusoidal PWM, selective harmonic elimination, space-vector modulation (SVM), or shaping the stepped voltage or current [6, 7].
+Important works and studies concern the subject of frequency adjustment.
 Diverse methods of converters' control such as computing the adequate switching angles of stepped waveforms or cutting specified harmonics have been developed [7].
+Using PWM methods provokes decreasing converter efficiency, which is a serious disadvantage, particularly in higher-power applications.